MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/dotnet-dependency-injection.md

 using GitHub;
 ...

-// Add Kiota handlers to the DI container builder.Services.AddKiotaHandlers();
+// Add Kiota handlers to the dependency injection container builder.Services.AddKiotaHandlers();

 // Register the factory for the GitHub client